ghaliarose89/password-generator/README.md

 * Confirm if the password will have special characters.

 ## Instructions:
-If the user enter a number greater than 128 or smaller than 8, alert will show and the user should start over again by clicking on Generate Password again like the following snip
+If the user enters a number greater than 128 or smaller than 8, the alert will show, and the user should start over again by clicking on *Generate Password* again like the following snip
 ![ScreenShot](./assets/Capture.JPG)